Jusas/astrometry-api-lite/readme.md

 A lite version of the Astrometry.net Nova API built with node.js.
 Its purpose is to provide an alternative lightweight API to the Astrometry.net full site and suite.

+## NEW: Windows 10 Subsystem for Linux installer

+To make life a lot easier for Windows users, an installation wizard now exists that installs the whole shebang with a few clicks!

 [Skip straight to installation instructions.](#installation)

 A test API is set up at http://astro-api.b5p.org if you wish to give it a spin ([swagger UI available](http://astro-api.b5p.org/swagger), note that from the swagger UI you can only use url upload, regular upload lacks UI).
 Don't use it for "production" purposes, the computing resources aren't very high and no service is guaranteed.
 It also may not be running the most recent version all the time.